 Enrichment courses encourage students to explore personal interests and learn new skills.
-Take classes for fun, business, health, recreation or personal growth—the choice is yours.
-Class schedules are mailed quarterly to households throughout the district.
-A complete up-to-date schedule and registration options are available on the Continuing Education website.
+Students can take classes for fun, business, health, recreation, or personal growth.
+A complete up-to-date schedule and registration options are available on the Community Education website.

 A variety of high-quality professional education options are available for those who want to stay competitive in their careers, study for industry certifications, meet continuing education requirements, or pursue entry-level career training.
-Professional development opportunities include accounting/bookkeeping, technology, project management, health care and wellness, landscaping, leadership and management.
-Continuing Education offers both individual courses as well as non-credit training certificates (more information on non-credit training certificates is located in the special curriculum section of the Catalog).
+Professional development opportunities include accounting/bookkeeping, technology, construction, project management, health care and wellness, landscaping, leadership, and management.
+Community Education offers both individual courses as well as non-credit training certificates; more information on non-credit training certificates is located in the special curriculum section of the catalog.

-COCC can customize training so employees gain the specific knowledge they need to perform their job duties and contribute to a more productive and profitable business.
-Visit Continuing Education's professional development website for more information.
+The College can customize training so employees gain the specific knowledge they need to perform their job duties and contribute to a more productive and profitable business.
+Visit the Center for Business, Industry, and Professional Development website for more information.

 Small Business Development Center

-The Small Business Development Center (SBDC) at Central Oregon Community College is focused on helping build Oregon’s best businesses.
-The SBDC offers no-cost one-to-one advising and business-related educational workshops.
+The Small Business Development Center (SBDC) at Central Oregon Community College is focused on helping to build Oregon’s best businesses.
+The SBDC offers no-cost, one-to-one advising and business-related educational workshops.
 Experienced staff advisers are available to meet with businesses by appointment throughout the tri-county region.
 In addition, the SBDC offers:

 - Practical workshops on business start-up, planning and growth